asanchezba/MATLAB/00_Introduction/00_Introduction.md

 fprintf('\n')
 ```
 _'text'_ can be any string or character, and _var_ indicates the value of a variable that is required to be printed.
 Finally, _'\n'_ is used to shift to the next line.

+_fprintf()_ can be used to print both text and numbers in the command window.
+The input provided within the bracket will be printed in the command window as a string, or characters.
+If the defined value of any variable is required to be printed with text, the _fprintf(text%d,var)_ command can be utilized where _%d_ will be replaced by the value of the defined variable _var_.
+However, it is only true if the variable is an integer type.
+For printing the values of float type variables, _%f_ is used in place of _%d_.